-.
-The federal amount requested is within the allowable limit(s) of \$12M.
+• The federal amount requested is within the allowable limit(s) of \$12,500,000.

-Review Eligibility Requirement:
+Review Eligibility Requirement

-Review the Eligibility section on the cover page and Eligibility Information section in the solicitation.
+• Review the "Eligibility" section in the solicitation synopsis and "Eligibility Information" section in the solicitation.

-Application Step 1 Submit the SF-424 and SF-LLL in Grants.gov
+Application Step 1

+After registering with SAM.gov (unless applicant is an individual), submit the SF-424 and SF-LLL in Grants.gov.

-In Section 8F of the SF-424, include the name and contact information of the individual who will complete the application in JustGrants and the SF-LLL in Grants.gov
+• In Section 8F of the SF-424, include the name and contact information of the individual who will complete the application in JustGrants and the SF-LLL in Grants.gov.